benroberts999/updatePRN_SVN/README.md

 PRN_GPS_GPSDM.txt,
 that contains the full correct PRN-SVN-Clock mappings.
 This file is in roughly the same format as the original PRN_GPS file.
+Also takes in an optional 'exceptions.in' file, where we can manually add clock assignments that will over-ride those from PRN_GPS and OA.

 Uses a few python3 features.